ARMmbed/mbed-os-5-docs/docs/api/storage/SPIFBlockDevice.md

 This API is a block device for NOR-based SPI flash devices that support SFDP.

-<span class="notes">**Note:** There exist multiple protocols for SPI flash devices.
+<span class="notes">**Note:** Multiple protocols exist for SPI flash devices.
 This driver is for the SFDP SPI flash protocol.
-If your device uses the DataFlash protocol you need the [DataflashBlockDevice](dataflashblockdevice.html)</span>
+If your device uses the DataFlash protocol, you need the [DataflashBlockDevice](dataflashblockdevice.html)</span>

 NOR-based SPI flash supports byte-sized read and writes, with an erase size of around 4 kbytes.
 An erase sets a block to all 1s, with successive writes clearing set bits.